Ayoore/Cloudskills-Cloud-Native-DevOps-Bootcamp/week-2/readme.md

 ## Testing
 Both the Powershell and Python code have unit tests available to ensure that the desired outcomes, including values and types, are accurate.

-The tests can be found in the 'powershell' and 'python' directories.
+The tests can be found in the `powershell` and `python` directories.

 ## Contributor(s)
 Israel Orenuga